Abdelrhmanab-Adelkhalek/Abdelrhmanab-Adelkhalek/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-I'm an Embedded Systems & IoT Engineer passionate about building real-world smart systems and firmware solutions.
+I am an Embedded Systems & IoT Engineer passionate about designing and developing real-world embedded and smart systems.

-- 🎓 &nbsp; Graduated from: Faculty of Engineering (Computer Engineering)
-- Grade: Very Good with Honors (Top 8 in class - 82.87%)
+- 🎓 Graduated from Faculty of Engineering (Computer Engineering) with Very Good with Honors (Top 8, 82.87%)
-- 💼 &nbsp; Working as: Embedded Software Engineer | Teaching Assistant @ Nexia
+- 💼 Teaching Assistant |  Embedded Software & IoT Engineer @ Nexia
-- 🌱 &nbsp; Learning more about Embedded Systems, IoT, Embedded Linux, FreeRTOS, and Automotive Software
+- 🌱 Focused on Embedded Systems, IoT, Embedded Linux, FreeRTOS, and Automotive Software
-- ⚙️ &nbsp; Experienced in ESP32, AVR, ARM, and industrial embedded systems development
+- ⚙️ Experienced in ESP32, AVR, ARM, and industrial embedded system development

 ---